Yandy Díaz Player Props: Rays vs. Yankees

-Yandy Diaz, with a slugging percentage of .429 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the New York Yankees, with Domingo German on the mound, July 31 at 7:05 PM ET.
+Yandy Diaz -- hitting .314 with three doubles, a home run, four walks and eight RBI in his past 10 games -- will be in action for the Tampa Bay Rays against the New York Yankees, with Carlos Rodon on the mound, on August 1 at 7:05 PM ET.

-In his last game, he strung together two hits (going 2-for-3 with a double and an RBI) against the Astros.
+In his last game, he strung together two hits (going 2-for-4) against the Yankees.

 Yandy Díaz Game Info & Props vs. the Yankees